-Federico Casolari, Mauro Gatti, Federico Ferri Doctoral candidate's desirable skills and competences
+Federico Casolari, Mauro Gatti, Federico Ferri

 Knowledge of EU law, with particular regard to its institutional dimension.
 A previous knowledge of both EU disaster law and EU data law could represent an asset.

 Description of the research group(s) in which the doctoral candidate will be integrated